|Last Quarterly Update:||1/23/2017|

 Companies in this industry produce vegetable and melon crops, seeds, and bedding plants.
 Major companies include US-based Bolthouse Farms, Chiquita, and Dole Food, along with Chaoda Modern Agriculture (based in Hong Kong), Fresh Del Monte Produce (Cayman Islands), and Mastronardi Produce (Canada).

-The US vegetable and melon farming industry includes about 70,000 farms with combined annual revenue of about $18 billion.
-Key short-term growth drivers include new varieties of produce and consumer interest in healthy eating.
+The US vegetable and melon farming industry includes about 70,000 farms with combined annual revenue of about $22 billion.

-Demand is driven by population growth, consumer interest in healthy eating, and government programs promoting fresh produce.
+Demand is driven by population growth, consumer preferences, and government programs promoting fresh produce.
 The profitability of individual companies depends on maximizing crop yield and minimizing loss from disease, insects, or unfavorable weather.
 Large companies have advantages in diversified crop production and access to labor.
-Small companies can compete effectively by specializing in organic, heirloom, or specialty crops.
-The US industry is concentrated: the top 10 percent of farms generate almost 90 percent of industry revenue.
+Small companies can compete effectively by specializing.
+The US industry is concentrated: the top 10% of farms generate about 90% of industry revenue.

-The vegetable and melon industry competes with grain, oilseed, fruit, and tree nut farming for cropland and acreage, as farmers tend to grow crops with the highest yield and payout.
+The vegetable and melon industry competes with grain, oilseed, fruit, and tree nut farming for cropland, as farmers tend to grow crops ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options